klahrich/chiefhustler/content/posts/purchased-baba.md

 ### Thesis Summary

 Charlie Munger bought some (19% of The Daily Journal's portfolio).
 The last time he bought something was in 2014.
-Mohnish Pabrai has bought as well.
-The current price is lower than when they bought.
+Mohnish Pabrai is partaking.
+The current price is lower than when either of them bought.
 Sentiment on the stock is probably near peak pessimism.
 Valuation is cheap.
 Growth, optionality, FCF and balance sheet are very strong.

 ### Quantitative